jygastaud/wintersmith_docker/README.md

 wintersmith_docker
 ==================

-Expose Wintersmith static site generator (http://wintersmith.io) preview nodejs server into a docker.
+Expose Wintersmith static site generator (http://wintersmith.io) preview (which use a nodejs server) into a docker.

 Currently, this is just a short try of playing with docker.